Many of Biden’s nominees of color run into turbulence in the Senate

 But that hasn’t halted progress in all cases.
 Thomas-Greenfield was sworn in as U.N. ambassador Wednesday, while Austin was confirmed as Pentagon secretary just two days after the president was inaugurated Jan.
 20.

 Pointed criticism of some of Biden’s nominees of color spilled into a hearing this week for Merrick Garland, Biden’s pick to be attorney general.
-Sen. Mike Lee (R-Utah) drew attention to a letter she co-authored that 1994 in which she pointed out physical and developmental differences between Blacks and Whites.
+Sen. Mike Lee (R-Utah) used the word “antisemitic” in reference to Clarke and also drew attention to a letter she co-authored in 1994 in which she pointed out physical and developmental differences between Blacks and Whites.

 She has said her words were “twisted” to make them sound as if she were arguing one race was superior, when in fact she was trying to reveal that such arguments are absurd.